waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Status:** Stalled.
 All leads in Cerulean City exhausted.
 Suspect COPYCAT is not in a currently accessible area.
 - **Secondary Quest: Rocket Investigation**
     - **Objective:** Investigate Team Rocket locations for clues related to the Mt.
 Moon blockade.
     - **Note:** A Rocket on B3F mentioned a LIFT KEY is needed for the elevator.
-The key is in the PC, but the Rocket at (11,23) has already been given it (per map marker), while the Rocket at (27,13) still asks for it.
-This may be a puzzle.
+Its location is unconfirmed; the key is not in my inventory or the PC.
+A map marker at (11,23) indicates the key was given, but the Rocket at (27,13) still asks for it.
+This is an unsolved puzzle.

 # II.
 Game Mechanics & World Rules